sdu-concurrency/group-website/education.md

 {% assign pps = site.data.phd_project | size %}

 {% if pps < 1 %}
-There are no PhD projects are available at the moment.
+There are no PhD projects available at the moment.
 {% endif %}

 {% for pp in site.data.phd_projects %}